Sheaves on weighted projective planes and modular forms: Toric sheaves on weighted projective planes

 \section{Toric sheaves on weighted projective planes}

 The toric DM stack $\PP := \PP(a,b,c)$ has an action of an algebraic torus $\T = \C^{*2}$ as described in Section 4.1.
 In this section, we describe toric sheaves on $\PP$.
 The approach is as follows.
-We cover $\PP$ by the $\T$-invariant open substacks $\U_i \cong [\C^2/\bmu_{\i}]$ for $i=1,2,3$ (see Section \ref{sec:open cover} for the definition of the $\U_i$'s and $\i$).
-The action of $\T$ and $\bmu_{\i}$ on $\C^2$ are described explicitly in Section 4.1.
+We cover $\PP$ by the $\T$-invariant open substacks $\U_i \cong [\C^2/\bmu_{\i}]$ The action of $\T$ and $\bmu_{\i}$ on $\C^2$ are described explicitly in Section 4.1.
 A toric sheaf $\F$ on $\PP$ restricts to a toric sheaf $\F_i$ on $\U_i$ which is (up to equivariant isomorphism) determined by its stacky $S$-family $\hat{F}_i$ (Proposition \ref{stackyfam}).
 Conversely, given toric sheaves $\F_i$ on $\U_i$, we want to find gluing conditions on the stacky $S$-families $\hat{F}_i$ allowing us to glue the $\F_i$ to a toric sheaf $\F$ on $\PP$.